 - Kitty Tender Love and Care, Jeddah (Facebook)

 - Happy Endings Animal Rescue Group, Dammam (foster home facilitator)

 There are also several DIY vet rescue clinics in the main cities:

 Tourist services in Saudi Arabia

-Although it is home to a wealth of natural wonders and cultural beauty, the magic Kingdom has only begun promoting tourism in recent years.
-With special services for tourists yet to be developed, even the tourism website directs those visiting the country to the main emergency numbers in Saudi Arabia.
+Although it is home to a wealth of natural wonders and cultural beauty, the magic Kingdom has only recently begun promoting tourism.
+With special services for tourists yet to be developed, even the tourism website directs visitors to the country to the main emergency numbers in Saudi Arabia.

 Those visiting for Hajj or Umrah should call the multilingual 911 emergency services numbers in Saudi Arabia.

 If you should need to report lost or stolen property, here are some important emergency services numbers in Saudi Arabia:

 - Lost bank cards: Call your bank and report the loss.
 They may ask you to make a police complaint.
 You can do so by visiting the nearest police station or calling 999.

 - Lost mobile phones: Theft or loss of property, including smartphones, is to be reported to the police.
 To have a SIM card replaced, call your concerned provider (Zain: +966 590 00 0959; Jawwy/STC: +966 114 55 5555 or 900 from a network phone; Mobily: +966 560 10 1100 or 100 from a Mobily phone; Lebara: +966 57 600 1755 or 1755 from a Lebara phone)